aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/font-settings/apply-superscript-and-subscript-effects-on-fonts/_index.md

 type: docs
 weight: 80
 url: /python-net/apply-superscript-and-subscript-effects-on-fonts/
-description: The C# code to apply superscript and subscript effect to text in excel with the use of Aspose.Cells for .NET API.
+description: The Python code to apply superscript and subscript effect to text in excel with the use of Aspose.Cells for Python via .NET API.
-keywords: excel superscript c#, excel subscript c#, excel superscript and subscript c#, insert subscript and superscript in excel c#, add subscript and superscript in excel c#, add superscript and subscript excel c#, add superscript excel c#, add subscript excel c#
+keywords: excel superscript Python, excel subscript Python, excel superscript and subscript Python, insert subscript and superscript in excel Python, add subscript and superscript in excel Python, add superscript and subscript excel Python, add superscript excel Python, add subscript excel Python.
 ---

 {{% alert color="primary" %}}

-Aspose.Cells provides the functionality to apply superscript (text above the baseline) and subscript (text below the baseline) effects to text.
+Aspose.Cells for Python via .NET provides the functionality to apply superscript (text above the baseline) and subscript (text below the baseline) effects to text.

 {{% /alert %}}